- Information You Provide Directly to Us

 - The categories of California Personal Data about you that we disclosed for a business purpose, to the extent we have made such disclosures.

 Deletion Request Rights.
 Subject to certain exceptions, you have the right to request that we delete the California Personal Data that we collected about you.
 Once we receive and confirm your verifiable consumer request, we will delete your California Personal Data from our records, unless an exception applies.

-- Clicking Do Not Sell My Personal Information and completing our email form.
+- Clicking CCPA Rights Request and completing our email form, or

-Only you, or an authorized agent registered with the California Secretary of State that you authorize to act on your behalf, may make a verifiable consumer request related to your California Personal Data.
+Only you, or an authorized agent registered with the California Secretary of State that you provide written permission authorize to act on your behalf, may make a verifiable consumer request related to your California Personal Data.
+If an authorized agent makes a request on your behalf, prior to responding we may require the authorized agent to present written and signed proof of authorization to act on your behalf, verify your identity, and confirm the authorized agent’s permission to act on your behalf directly.
 You may also make a verifiable consumer request on behalf of your minor child.

 You may only make a verifiable consumer request for access or data portability twice within a 12-month period.
-Your request must provide information sufficient to permit us to reasonably verify you are the person about whom we collected California Personal Data, or an authorized representative of that person.
+Your request must provide information sufficient to permit us to reasonably verify you are the person about whom we collected California Personal Data, or an authorized agent.
+In order to verify your request, we may ask you to provide information such as your first and last name, email address, mailing address, telephone number, or any other information necessary to verify your identity representative of that person.
 Your request also must include sufficient detail for us to properly understand, evaluate, and respond to it.

 We cannot respond to your request or provide you with California Personal Data if we cannot verify your identity or authority to make the request and confirm the California Personal Data relates to you.